SIPR Newsletter Sign Up

 You will be added to our mailing list to keep you updated with future events and activities from the Scottish Institute for Policing Research

-The Leadership team is made up of the Director, 5 Associate Directors, the Knowledge Exchange and Business Manager, and the Impact Lead.
+The Leadership team is made up of the Director, 6 Associate Directors and the Knowledge Exchange and Business Manager.

 Professor Liz Aston,